yetulaxman/linux-2/_tutorials/02c-attaching-and-executing.md

 # In this case container id is starting with "661c6dd59...."
 docker exec -it <661c6dd59> bash
 ```
-You are now inside of a running container.
+You are now inside of a running container and can run any available commands there.

-Another way is to use `docker attach` command to attach to a running  container as below:
+Another way to grab a running container is to use `docker attach` command as below:

 ```bash
 docker attach 661c6dd59
 ```
+Think about the difference bewteen docker exec  and  attach command.

 ## Installing content inside the container.